top of page

 Daiso Japan in New Zealand: Now Expanded to Four Stores

-When you move from Japan to New Zealand, you realize just how convenient and high-quality Japanese products are.
-One of the stores I missed most was Daiso.
-From tableware to stationery and daily essentials, Daiso is known for its variety of affordable and practical goods.
+When you move from Japan to New Zealand, you quickly realize the convenience and quality of Japanese products.
+One store I particularly missed was Daiso.
+From tableware to stationery and daily essentials, Daiso is celebrated for its variety of affordable and practical goods.

 As of June 2025, there are now four Daiso stores in New Zealand:

-I've visited the stores in Wellington, Queen Street, and now Sylvia Park.
-I didn’t even know there was one at St Lukes!
+I’ve visited the stores in Wellington, Queen Street, and now Sylvia Park.
+I didn’t even know about the one at St Lukes!

 The Queen Street Daiso is always lively and well-stocked.
-With three of the four stores located in Auckland, I hope we’ll soon see one in Christchurch or even in my city, Hamilton.
+With three of the four stores located in Auckland, I hope we will soon see one in Christchurch or even in my city, Hamilton.

 The new Daiso Japan store is located at one end of the Sylvia Park mall, right next to The Warehouse.

-Sylvia Park is a large shopping center in Mount Wellington with a wide variety of restaurants and even a Japan Mart—great for getting your hands on Japanese groceries.
+Sylvia Park is a large shopping center in Mount Wellington.
+It offers a variety of restaurants and even a Japan Mart, perfect for getting Japanese groceries.

-The new store also includes two other Daiso-owned brands: THREEPPY and Standard Products.
+The new store also features two additional Daiso-owned brands: THREEPPY and Standard Products.

 ショッピングモール内にあるDAISO JAPANとStandard Productsの入り口全景。

-THREEPPY is a Daiso brand launched in Japan in 2021, focused on cute and affordable items with a soft, pastel aesthetic.
-It’s essentially a 300-yen (about $2.5) store featuring accessories, tableware, travel goods, and more.
+THREEPPY is a Daiso brand that launched in Japan in 2021.
+It focuses on cute and affordable items with a soft, pastel aesthetic.
+This is essentially a 300-yen (about $2.5) store.
+At THREEPPY, you can find everything from accessories to tableware and travel goods.

 Entrance to the THREEPPY store with a glowing blue neon sign overhead.
 The interior displays shelves filled with stylish home goods and several customers browsing.